CPS 721: An Introduction

 in your home work or in your quiz, this will negatively affect your grade.
 In

-particular, you might be asked to solve exercises during the office
+particular, you might be asked to solve extra exercises during the office

 hours, during one of the labs, or in class (as a quiz).
 These unscheduled